Copper Bay Window Roofs & Covers

-Bay, bow, and box windows are window spaces projecting outward from the main walls of a building or home and forming a bay in a room, either square or polygonal in plan.
-The angles most commonly used on the inside corners of the bay are 90, 135 and 150 degrees.
-Bay windows are usually associated with Victorian architecture as they first achieved widespread popularity in the 1870s.
-Bay, bow and box windows are commonly used to provide the illusion of a larger room and to increase the flow of natural light into a room as well as provide panoramic views that would be impossible with an ordinary window.
+Bay windows are either square, round, or polygonal in plan and are usually associated with Victorian architecture as they first achieved widespread popularity in the 1870s.
+Bay windows are commonly used to provide the illusion of a larger room and to increase the flow of natural light into a room as well as provide panoramic views that would be impossible with an ordinary window.

 Classic Copper Works's copper bay, bow, and box window roofs have long been in high demand.
 Over the past 46 years, Classic Copper Works has crafted many of these items.
-In most cases copper bay and bow window roofs can be fabricated and shipped for installation by a pair of workers with handyman skills.
-The copper bay window roof to the left has a slight convex curve, a specialty Classic Copper Works is known for.
-For more examples of our custom work, visit our Photo Gallery.
+In most cases copper box window roofs can be fabricated and shipped for installation by a pair of workers with handyman skills.
+The copper bay window roof to the right has a bell curve, a Classic Copper Works specialty.
+For more examples of our custom copper work, visit our Copper Products Photo Gallery.

 Copper Bay Window Roof Measurement